olksndrdevhub/WinWM/README.md

 ## Usage

-Download the latest release from [releases](https://github.com/TheAjaykrishnanR/aviyal/releases) and run it.
+Build from source (see Building section below) and run the executable.
 For live debug output, run from a terminal (`cmd.exe` or `pwsh.exe`).

 ## Configuration

-Configuration file `aviyal.json` will be created at first run.
-You can modify the default settings there, including adding new keybindings etc. Look at the example config file [here](https://github.com/TheAjaykrishnanR/aviyal/blob/master/Src/aviyal.json)
+Configuration file `winwm.json` will be created at first run.
+You can modify the default settings there, including adding new keybindings etc. Look at the example config file in `Src/winwm.json`

-A quick summary of the values available for each key in the config is [here](https://github.com/TheAjaykrishnanR/aviyal/blob/master/Docs/Config.md)
+For the original project's config documentation, see [Aviyal Config.md](https://github.com/TheAjaykrishnanR/aviyal/blob/master/Docs/Config.md)
 ## Default keybindings

 - `FOCUS NEXT WORKSPACE`: `LCONTROL, LSHIFT, L`